georgkaleido/common/README.md

 `//TODO: describe requirements_*.in and how it translates to *.txt`

-`//TODO: move this to new repository after the library is splt.
+`//TODO: move this to new repository after the library is split`

 After all prerequisites are satisfied, you can create a source distribution in the [dist](core/dist) directory with this command.